ccweerasinghe1994/jobber/README.md

 - Use `@IsEmail()`, `@IsStrongPassword()` and other class-validator decorators for input validation
 - Password hashing is automatically handled in the service layer using bcryptjs
 - Global validation is enabled with `ValidationPipe({ whitelist: true })` to strip unknown properties
+- The application uses ConfigService for type-safe environment variable access

 ## Git Workflow and Code Quality